“Oh, that's too bad.”

 "Oh" is something people say when they hear new information that they didn't know before.

 "That's too bad" is a common phrase that you say when you hear about something that's a little disappointing.
-Use this when someone tells you that they can't make it to an event, when someone doesn't win a competition, when something that a person wanted to buy is sold out, and so on.
+Use this in situations like:

 The disappointing event should be something that's not too serious.
-For more serious negative events, use something like:
+For more serious negative events, use a sentence like: